-Reason
+Reason ss received and has skground evidence underpinning the mity with the aims Between 2005 and ugh Council carried sion, establish key ative development ese exercises were consultations and de to refresh the

 Proposed modification Accuracy of policy mapping Housing targets (ensure they are objectively assessed) Proposed allocation at land south of Bradwell Renewable energy targets (viability/consistency) Spatial distribution of new development Viability (whole plan and the Waterfront Area in Great Yarmouth) 1.4.4 Since the last consultation, the Council has reviewed each of the comments received and has amended the Core Strategy where appropriate.
 In addition, several new background evidence studies and papers have also been prepared to strengthen the evidence base underpinning the policies in the plan.
 1.4.5 The Council has also ensured that the recent amendments are in conformity with the aims and policies of the National Planning Policy Framework (NPPF).
 1.4.1 Consultation has played a fundamental role in developing the Core Strategy.
 Between 2005 and March 2011, under the previous 2004 and 2008 regulations, Great Yarmouth Borough Council carried out a series of consultation and information gathering exercises to prepare a vision, establish key issues and objectives, and consider strategic development options and alternative development strategies for the borough (outside of the Broads Authority Executive Area).
-These exercises were achieved through the following documents: Core Strategy: Issues and Options Stage 1 (October - December 2005) Core Strategy: Issues and Options Stage 2 (March - May 2006) Core Strategy: Preferred Options (August - September 2006) Core Strategy: Amendment to the Core Strategy (February - April 2009) 1.4.2 Following careful consideration of the comments received through these consultations and following changes in regional and national guidance, the decision was made to refresh the preparation of the Core Strategy and undertake a further 'options' consultation in November - December 2012.
-This 'Finalising Our Options' consultation was undertaken in accordance with the
+These exercises were achieved through the following documents: Core Strategy: Issues and Options Stage 1 (October - December 2005) Core Strategy: Issues and Options Stage 2 (March - May 2006) Core Strategy: Preferred Options (August - September 2006) Core Strategy: Amendment to the Core Strategy (February - April 2009) 1.4.2 Following careful consideration of the comments received through these consultations and following changes in regional and national guidance, the decision was made to refresh the preparation of the Core Strategy and undertake a further fontions' consultation in November -

 Policy/ Paragraph

 Page

-Ref F Page 22 6 of 286
+Ref F Page 22 8 of 294

-Dof Dago Dollow/ Drawcod modification Doocou - - Paragraph سے ان evidence.
-These included increasing the housing target and a shift in locational strategy, which retained the initial intention of directing the majority of new development towards the Main Towns and Key Service Centres, whilst still planning for an increased amount of development in the Primary Villages.
-1.4.3 The final consultation on the Publication draft of the Core Strategy took place in September - More invited of Soundhess and refail compilance.
-In coal of 145 individual comments.
-A Consultation Statement has be ich sets out: Pa age 2 who was invited to make representations on the Core Strategy how they were invited to make representations at each stage of the process 227 a summary of the main issues raised by the representations of 2 • now these issues have been taken into account in the preparation of the Core strategy .86 Re-number subsequent paragraphs as follows: 1.4.6 1.4.4 1.4.7_1.4.5 1.4.8 1.4.6 Replace text in paragraph 1.4.8 as follows: 1.4.8 The UK Marine Policy Statement (2011) draws attention to new systems for marine planning that are being introduced through primary legislation.
+7-6 / кет rage e Policy/ Paragraph Proposed modification кеаѕоп 2012 regulations and generated a healthy response.
+Several key changes were made to the Core Strategy following the consultation together with the completion of additional pieces of background evidence.
+These included increasing the housing target and a shift in locational strategy, which retained the initial intention of directing the majority of new development towards the Main Towns and Key Service Centres, whilst still planning for an increased amount of development in the Primary Villages. blication draft of the Core Strategy took place in Septembe November 2013 and representations were invited on soundness and legal compliance.
+In total 29 published alongside this document which sets out: Pa who was invited to make representations on the Core Strategy ge 2 how they were invited to make representations at each stage of the process 229 a summary of the main issues raised by the representations of 2 how these issues have been taken into account in the preparation of the Core Strategy 294 Re-number subsequent paragraphs as follows: 1.4.6_1.4.4 1.4.7 1.4.5 1.4.8 1.4.6 Replace text in paragraph 1.4.8 as follows: 1.4.8 The UK Marine Policy Statement (2011) draws attention to new systems for marine planning that are being introduced through primary legislation.
 The Secretary of State delegated the Marine Management Organisation (MMO) as the statutory body to undertake marine planning in England.
-A Marine Plan is currently being prepared for the East Inshore and Offshore plan areas-that include the
+A Marine Plan is currently being prepared for the East Inshore and Offshore plan areas that include the